tkrajina/gpxchart/README.md

         Type (elevation or speed) (default "elevation")
 ```

-Every time you run gpxcharts, it will save the resulting image and a file ending with `.gpxchars_opts`.
+Every time you run gpxcharts, it will save the resulting image and a file ending with `.gpxcharts_opts`.
 That file contains all the parameters used to generate it.

       $ gpxchart -f 20,10 zbevnica.gpx zbevnica.png
-      Saved opions file zbevnica.gpxchars_opts
+      Saved opions file zbevnica.gpxcharts_opts
       Saved chart to zbevnica.png

 You can edit that file and/or use it to re-generate the image:

-      $ gpxchart zbevnica.gpxchars_opts
+      $ gpxchart zbevnica.gpxcharts_opts
       Using options: -f 20,10 zbevnica.gpx zbevnica.png
-      Saved opions file zbevnica.gpxchars_opts
+      Saved opions file zbevnica.gpxcharts_opts
       Saved chart to zbevnica.png

 ## Examples